Moc/teamspeak3/README.md

 ## Roadmap - planned features ##
 * Add templates to allow modificaton of the viewer layout (get rid of HTML in class)
+* Allow setting options such as 'Additional info' and 'Country flags' per server individually
 * Administration functionality (under consideration - later stage)